Braided distributivity

 We begin by summarizing some background information that we shall need in our proofs.
 We use Chapter II of Freyd's book \cite{Freyd} as a reference for the facts we need about abelian categories.
 The most important of these facts, for our purposes, are the following.
 An abelian category has all finite products and coproducts, and these coincide, i.e., there is a \emph{zero} object $0$ that is simultaneously terminal and initial, and any two objects $A$ and $B$ have a \emph{sum} $A\oplus B$ that is simultaneously their product with projections $p_A:A\oplus B\to A$ and $p_B:A\oplus B\to B$ and their coproduct with injections $u_A:A\to A\oplus B$ and $u_B:B\to A\oplus B$.
 For each two objects $A$ and $B$, the set $\Hom_\C(A,B)$ of morphisms from $A$ to $B$ has the structure of an abelian group; its group operation will be written as $+$, and its zero element $0$ is the unique morphism from $A$ to $B$ that factors through the zero object.
 The composition operation of \scr C is additive in each of its two arguments.

 In addition to these consequences of assumption~A1, the availability of finite products in \scr C provides a symmetric monoidal structure; see Sections~VII.1 and VII.7 of \cite{MacLane1971}.
-That is, there exist natural transformations $\alpha^\oplus$, $\lambda^\oplus$, $\rho^\oplus$, and $\gamma^\oplus$ satisfying the coherence conditions in Figures~1 through 4 of Section~\ref{sec:coh}.
+That is, there exist natural transformations $\alpha^\oplus$, $\lambda^\oplus$, $\rho^\oplus$, and $\gamma^\oplus$ satisfying the BD axioms in Figures~1 through 4.